 - 1. Verify that the backup on the disaster recovery system is up-to-date and the Flash Recovery Area (FRA) directory is accessible.
 If any changes have been made since the last backup, a manual backup is required. - 2.
 Ensure all disaster recovery site machines are in cold standby mode. - a.
 As oracle on the disaster recovery system front machine, enter /etc/init.d/trellis stop to stop the platform. - b.
-As root on the disaster recovery system back machine, enter /etc/init.d/oracle stop to stop the Oracle database. - c.
+Repeat step a on the back machine. - c.
+As root on the disaster recovery system back machine, enter /etc/init.d/oracle stop to stop the Oracle database. - d.
 Turn off the Trellis platform disaster recovery site machines. - 3.
 Turn on the new production site front and back machines. - 4.
 If the new production site machines are in a different time zone than the disaster recovery machines, change the new production site machines to match the time zone of the disaster recovery site machines.